sampangtf/US-stock-index-time-series-prediction/README.md

 2. ARMA-GARCH and eGARCH have the best predictive power with less-than-one Precision Error (PM) despite the limitation in short-run flat predictions and those from ARIMA/SARIMA follows the movement and keep up with the changes ; and
 3. Prophet and LSTM might be particularly good in dealing with predicting time series with shocks.

+## Report
 Detailed report in this repo can be accessed [here](https://github.com/sampangtf/US-stock-index-time-series-prediction/blob/main/Report_Team_9.pdf).

+## Model
+The univariate and multivariate time series models are coded in R, while the deep learning models are coded in python.
+They can all be found in the separate folders in this repo.